fuse-box/fuse-box/docs/plugins/transpilers/VueComponentPlugin.md

-# VueComponentPlugin
+# Vue Component Plugin

 ## Description
-The VueComponentPlugin is used to transpile `.vue` files into Javascript.
+Transpile .vue files into JavaScript.

 ## Install
 This plugin depends on the following node modules: